psidex/3DES/README.md

  - Lower area of bottom screen - debug output (look here if, for example, you try to create a directory and nothing happens)

+# Notes
+- Deleting directories uses a recursive function, so if you have a large (very large) amount of directories/files inside the directory you want to delete, it may end up breaking

 # Buttons
 Things in the buttons list below that are labelled as `not supported` have the possibility of being added at a future date but are not definitely going to be implemented.